Updated June 12, 2023

 They can be either positive or negative.
 In Python, integers can be assigned to a variable, as illustrated below.

 a = 23 b = 45 print (a) print (b)

-These are basically real numbers that consist of both integer as well as fractional parts.
-They are, most of the time, the result of a division operation.
+These are real numbers that consist of both integers and fractional parts.
+Most of the time, they are the result of a division operation.
 The following example illustrates the use of Python Float Literals.

 c = 34.62 print (c)

 As we can see in the above screenshot, C has been assigned a float value.
 While printing as output, C cannot be printed directly but first needs to be converted to a string as C is a float variable.
-So, the str() function has been used in the print statement.
+Therefore, we used the str() function in the print statement.

 Complex Number Literals

-A complex number is an imaginary number, which is basically the root of a negative number.
-Complex numbers have their own significance and applications.
+A complex number is an imaginary number, basically the root of a negative number.
+Complex numbers have their significance and applications.
 Python allows us to specify complex numbers like any other variable.
 The following example illustrates the specification and use of complex literals in Python.

 i = 1.5J a = 1 + i b = a + 3j print(a) print(b) type(a) type(b)